 CHECK PRICE IN AMAZON GREAT INDIA SALE

 Coway Airmega 200 is definitely way more beautiful in looks.
 Everything factors in the price.
 However, I’ve come to know that the company intends to bring the goodness of costlier models to cheaper new releases.
 This is a consumer friendly strategy to make air purifiers more attractive to the masses.

 STYLISH ALTERNATIVE – Unboxing TruSens Z-2000 Air Purifier

 AIRMEGA 150 REPLACED THIS MODEL – Coway Sleek Pro Air Purifier

 UPGRADE FOR BEST IN CLASS PERFORMANCE – SHARP J40M-W

-Airmega 150 has been released in the USA as well before India.
+Airmega 150 was released in the USA prior to being rolled out in India.
 There is has been pitted against medium to small room air purifiers from other brands.
-As such it was priced at $189.99 originally which is now down appreciably at this time.
-I would still not call it anywhere near cheap.
-We have small air purifiers coming in at as low as $40, ofcourse they are more like a placeholder.
+As such it was priced at $189.99 originally which is now down considerably at this time.
+Its price now after the reduction is more justifiable than before.
+We see small air purifiers from brands coming in at as low as $40, ofcourse they are more like a placeholder.
 But Yes, as far as Coway’s own catalog goes, Coway Airmega 150 is currently the lowest priced model.
 And why wouldn’t it be, it has the smallest coverage area among all other Coway air purifiers.